 An officer will review your application.
 If you submitted proof of an appointment for your medical examination or a receipt for your police certificate request, you must provide copies of these documents when we ask for them.

-The officer will also check that:
+The officer will also check that

-- you qualify for a work permit and have provided all the required documents; and
+- you qualify for a work permit,

 - the employer is allowed to hire you (specific to Young Professionals and International Co-op applicants).